Facebook's mission with Oculus Quest is all about VR games

 Here are edited excerpts from our conversation with Barra at Oculus' developer conference shortly after Zuckerberg announced the new Quest headset.

-Yet, most people would say that this thing didn't really start taking off until 2007 or 2008.
-It's kind of easy to forget how much you know work happened in those eight years from 2000 to 2008.
+Yet most people would say that this thing didn't really start taking off until 2007 or 2008.
+It's kind of easy to forget how much you know happened in those eight years from 2000 to 2008.

 You guys said you significantly increased your investment in augmented reality.
 What did you mean by that?

 Barra: It is certainly an area that we're investing significantly.
-The fact that we think that this is that we are going to see an absolute shift in computing paradigm.
+We are going to see an absolute shift in computing paradigm.
 It's the entire reason why Oculus exists and why it's part of Facebook, is that we all believe that that's going to happen.

 So you can only imagine what that means.
 A company of the size of Facebook, with a CEO with the vision of Mark saying this is the most important thing in the next 10 years.